 the Pikatan.
 "That is enough about Tallic for today my progeny; the taming

 Upset that his questioning had ceased, Atlak tried not to cough as the

-about the Pikatan anyway?"
-Atlak's scowl grew deeper and darker with
+the Pikatan anyway?"
+Atlak's scowl grew deeper and darker with every leap

 Mellor was amused.
 "Keep that up, Atlak, and your face will become